-In the event of a lost link or fly away, the pilot in command should evaluate the airspace affected and contact the appropriate controlling agency (i.e. control tower, airport manager, Center, Restricted Area agency, etc.) immediately with details of the flight:
+In the event of a lost link or fly away, the PIC should evaluate the airspace affected and contact the appropriate controlling agency (i.e. control tower, airport manager, Center, Restricted Area agency, etc.) immediately with details of the flight: